Where to Stay in the Florida Keys with Kids: Best Areas & Family‑Friendly Hotels by Budget

 • Snorkelling, wildlife and water‑based activities with kids

-If you’re travelling with school‑aged kids and want to ease into the Florida Keys without long drives, Key Largo is one of the easiest places to base yourself.
-It’s the closest Key to Miami and makes a great jumping‑off point before heading further south.
+If you’re travelling with school‑aged kids and want to ease into the Florida Keys without long drives, Key Largo is one of the best areas in the Florida Keys for families without driving too much.

-What There Is to Do with Kids in Key Largo
+What There Is to Do with Kids in Key Largo?

 This is where Key Largo really shines for families — activities are easy to access and not overly intense, which helps with pacing.